We often get asked, ‘Which drone should I buy for our school?’

 We recommend that if schools are looking to use a Sub 2kg drone, that they first consider a couple of things:

 - Checking that there are no restrictions on being able to fly a drone outdoors, in the school or preferred flying location.
 Check out CASA ‘Can I Fly There’ for a range of apps that will give you all that you need.

 - Understand the educational learning outcomes you are wanting to achieve.
 For example, if you are wanting to use it in Geography, then it is highly likely that gathering data from a drone mapping mission is critical.
 Therefore ensuring the drone you get can use third-party mapping apps is essential.

-- Most drones have a ‘fly more combo’, so make sure you factor this into the cost so you have spare batteries.
+- Most drones have a ‘fly more combo’, so make sure you factor this into the cost so you have spare batteries, therefore more flying time.

 - Other accessories might be needed too, like SD Cards, a hard case to protect the equipment, safety equipment.